About Us

 Read Bio

-Sue holds a BA in Economics, and an MBA from the University of Michigan.
+Sue holds a BA in Economics from Trinity College in Connecticut, and an MBA from the University of Michigan.
 She and her husband Joe have raised three children in Ann Arbor, and love the sense of community and generosity that’s long been a part of Ann Arbor’s DNA.

 Read Bio